In this section

 Gradually increase school activities until your child can tolerate a full day.

-Return to full academic activities and catch up on missed work.
+Return to usual school activities and catch up on missed work.

-Simple daily activities that do not provoke symptoms.
+Simple daily activities that do not make symptoms worse, e.g. walking.

-Gradually introduce walking, swimming or stationary cycling at a slow to medium pace.
+Gradually introduce walking, swimming or stationary cycling at a slow pace.
 Do not allow resistance training at this stage.

 To gradually increase heart rate.